ivotron/popper2-paper/paper.md

       cpus-per-task: 2
 ```

-It can be seen that with few tweaks like changing the resource manager options in the configuration file, a workflow developed on a local machine can be executed in Kubernetes and SLURM.
+It can be seen that with few tweaks like changing the resource manager options in the configuration file, a workflow developed on a local machine can be executed in Kubernetes and Slurm.
 In this way, Popper allows researchers and developers to build and test workflows in different computing environments with relatively minimal effort.

 # Related Work